Patook wants to be Tinder for platonic friendships

 So, well, you can see the problem with using services that are overarchingly known for dating and/or hook ups for anyone who genuinely just wants to find new friends.

-And if you’re in a relationship, just having the Tinder app on your phone can be a conversation starter of the wrong kind with your S.O.
+And, if you’re in a relationship, just having the Tinder app on your phone can be a conversation starter of the wrong kind with your S.O.

 The long and short of all this is, anyone who’s interested in meeting new people for actual coffee and genuine chit-chat probably doesn’t want to do so within the wrapper of a dating app.